mathteacher/mathteacher.github.io/_gardening/hugelkultur-mounds.md

 ![all mounds with second layer of TAGRO Mix](/assets/images/gardening/hugelkultur/mounds13.jpg) {: .gardeningImage}

 Next a layer of rotting leaves.
-I don't have any large trees in my yard, but my neighbors were more than happy to let Sara and I rake up their leaves last fall.
+I don't have any large trees in my yard, but my neighbors were more than happy to let Sara and I rake up their leaves the prior fall.
 I compressed them down in plastic totes, so even though it doesn't look like a lot of leaves the layer you see is actually really dense.

 ![single mound with leaves](/assets/images/gardening/hugelkultur/mounds14.jpg) {: .gardeningImage}